semver/semver/semver.md

 1. Build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch or pre-release version.
-Identifiers MUST be comprised of only ASCII alphanumerics and hyphen [0-9A-Za-z-].
+Identifiers MUST comprise only ASCII alphanumerics and hyphen[0-9A-Za-z-].
 Build metadata SHOULD be ignored when determining version precedence.
 Thus two packages with the same version, but different build metadata are considered to be the same version.
 Examples: 1.0.0-alpha+001, 1.0.0+20130313144700, 1.0.0-beta+exp.sha.5114f85.

 1. Precedence MUST be calculated by separating the version into major, minor, patch and pre-release identifiers in that order (Build metadata does not figure